swiety85/angular2gridster/README.md

 [![Edit Angular](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/angular-otned?fontsize=14)

-The project is in development so don't hesitate to writte any questions or suggestion on issue list.
+The project is in development so don't hesitate to write any questions or suggestions on issue list.
-I look forward to get a response from you.
+I look forward to getting a response from you.

 ## Origin

-This project was created on idea of [GridList](https://github.com/hootsuite/grid).
+This project was created on the idea of [GridList](https://github.com/hootsuite/grid)](https://github.com/hootsuite/grid).
 Great alternative for Gridster.